Chinese nationals step down from Paytm board ahead of planned IPO; no change in shareholding | Business

 Alipay representative Jing Xiandong, Ant Financial's Guoming Cheng, and Alibaba representatives Michael Yuen Jen Yao (US citizen) and Ting Hong Kenny Ho have ceased to be directors of the company, as per the regulatory document.

-According to a source, Paytm now has no Chinese national on its board.
+According to a source, Paytm now has no Chinese nationals on its board.

 US citizen Douglas Feagin has joined the Paytm board on behalf of Ant Group.

-Berkshire Hathaway representative Todd Anthony Combs, Saama Capital's Ashit Ranjit Lilani and SoftBank representative Vikas Agnihotri have also joined the board, the company's filing showed.
+Saama Capital's Ashit Ranjit Lilani and SoftBank representative Vikas Agnihotri have also joined the board, the company's filing showed.
+Todd Anthony Combs, investment manager at Berkshire Hathaway, has retired from the board.
+It was erroneously reported on Tuesday that Combs had joined the board.

+Combs retired by rotation from One97's board on June 30, as per Registrars of Companies (ROC) filings.

 Paytm shareholders include Alibaba's Ant Group (29.71 per cent), SoftBank Vision Fund (19.63 per cent), SAIF Partners (18.56 per cent) and Vijay Shekhar Sharma (14.67 per cent).
 AGH Holding, T Rowe Price, Discovery Capital and Berkshire Hathaway hold less than 10 per cent stake each in the company.